 Many women refuse to offer fellatio.
-They cannot understand what it means to a man because they don’t obtain the same pleasure from oral activity.
+They cannot understand what it means to a man because they don’t obtain the same pleasure from being the receiver of oral stimulation.
 A woman may be more amenable to fellatio if a man agrees to stop before he ejaculates.
 Some men are very reluctant to do this.
 Men particularly want to ejaculate into a body orifice.
 If they cannot ejaculate into a woman’s mouth, then they may not see the point of fellatio.

 A woman has a reaction ranging from mild to extreme disgust at the idea of putting a penis in her mouth.
 Some women can put this instinctive aversion aside to please their lover.
 This is a matter of personality; not responsiveness.
 For the most part we do not consume our own secretions.
 Nor are we generally attracted to the idea of consuming someone else’s.
 The idea of a man ejaculating semen into her mouth is enough to make most women want to vomit.

-If she is willing, a woman should offer fellatio whenever she can.
+If she is willing, a woman should offer fellatio whenever she feels she can.
 If a woman doesn’t like the taste of semen she may want to offer her partner fellatio just as a warm-up.
 A shared bath is a good venue for fellatio (starting with lathering his penis).
-There are various gels on the market that can be applied to the body and then licked off.
+There are various gels on the market that can be applied to the body (including the genitals) and then licked off.

 This greater inclination of the human male towards oral activity is duplicated among other species of mammals.
 (Alfred Kinsey 1953)